coding-gen/coding-challenges/README.md

 # coding-challenge
-A technical coding challenge for sentiment analysis.
+A collection of technical coding challenges.